 2. Apply for the Paycheck Protection Program (Interruption Loan)

-With an SBA Small Business Interruption loan under the paycheck protection program, you may be able to access the funds you need to keep your staff paid and your online store open.
+With an SBA Small Business Interruption loan under the paycheck protection program or other, you may be able to access the funds you need to keep your staff paid and your online store open.
 And, if the funds are used for payroll, interest on mortgages, rent, or utilities, you can have a portion of your loan forgiven.

 Small businesses with less than 500 employees, sole proprietorships, independent contractors, self-employed persons, and non-profit organizations can apply.